conan-io/docs/reference/commands/creator/upload.rst

                    [--retry-wait RETRY_WAIT] [-no [{all,recipe}]] [-j JSON]
                    pattern_or_reference

 Uploads a recipe and binary packages to a remote.

 If no remote is specified, the first configured remote (by default conan-center, use 'conan remote list' to list the remotes) will be used.

 .. code-block:: text

     positional arguments:
-      pattern_or_reference  Pattern or package recipe reference, e.g., 'MyPackage/1.2@user/channel', 'boost/*'
+      pattern_or_reference  Pattern, recipe reference or package reference e.g., 'boost/*', 'MyPackage/1.2@user/channel', 'MyPackage/1.
+                            2@user/channel:af7901d8bdfde621d086181aa1c495c25a17b13
+                            7'

     optional arguments:
       -h, --help            show this help message and exit -p PACKAGE, --package PACKAGE
-                            package ID to upload
-      -q QUERY, --query QUERY
+                            Package ID [DEPRECATED: use full reference instead] -q QUERY, --query QUERY
                             Only upload packages matching a specific query.
                             Packages query: 'os=Windows AND (arch=x86 OR